binipringle/torts/_texts/0-outline.md

 ## Negligence

-To bring a cause of action for negligence, the plaintiff has to prove (1) that the defendant owed the plaintiff a duty of care; (2) that the defendant breached that duty; (3) causation (both actual cause and proximate cause); and (4) damages.
+To bring a cause of action for negligence, the plaintiff has to prove that (1) the defendant owed the plaintiff a duty of care; (2) the defendant breached that duty; (3) the defendant’s breach caused the plaintiff’s harm; and (5) the plaintiff suffered legally compensable harm.

-OR

-Negligence is conduct that falls below the applicable standard of care.
-A prima facie negligence claim requires that (1) defendant owed plaintiff a duty of care; (2) defendant breached the duty owed; (3) defendant’s breach was the factual cause of plaintiff’s harm; (4) defendant’s breach was the proximate cause of plaintiff’s harm; and (5) plaintiff suffered legally compensable harm.

 ---

 ## Duty

 Under torts law, people do not generally have an affirmative duty to protect others.
 However, a defendant generally owes a duty to foreseeable plaintiffs.
 To be a foreseeable plaintiff, the plaintiff must be within the zone of danger created by defendant’s conduct.
-To determine whether plaintiff is in the zone of danger, courts consider the relationship between plaintiff and defendant, the time and space between plaintiff and defendant’s breach, and other facts relevant to whether plaintiff was foreseeable.[^4]
+To determine whether plaintiff is in the zone of danger, courts consider the relationship between plaintiff and defendant, the time and space between plaintiff and defendant’s breach, and other facts relevant to whether plaintiff was foreseeable.[^5]

-[^4]:Rule from Core spring 2024: the test for foreseeability is whether the defendant could reasonably predict that their actions might cause harm to someone.
+[^5]:Rule from Core spring 2024: the test for foreseeability is whether the defendant could reasonably predict that their actions might cause harm to someone.

+---

+## Standard of Care

+A defendant owes a foreseeable plaintiff the duty to act as a reasonably prudent person would act under the same or similar circumstances to protect foreseeable plaintiffs from unreasonable risks of harm.

+The law does not take into account mental ability, speed of reflexes, or mental health.
+The law does take into account physical conditions (blind, deaf, amputee).
+In this case, defendant will be held to the standard of a reasonably prudent person with that condition.

+Emergencies not of defendant’s own making can change the standard of care (for example, rushing to hospital because child is dying).
+Jury can consider emergency to determine if defendant acted reasonably under the circumstances.

+---

+## Eggshell Plaintiff Rule

+Under the common law eggshell plaintiff rule, a defendant is liable for the full extent of a plaintiff’s injury if the type of injury was foreseeable, even if the scope of the injury was not foreseeable.
+This is true even when the plaintiff has a preexisting condition or sensitivity that exacerbates the injury.

+---

+## Children

+The majority rule provides that minor defendant’s conduct is assessed according to what a reasonable child of the same age, experience, education, and intelligence as defendant would have done, except if the child was engaging in adult, inherently dangerous activities, in which case children are held to an adult standard of care (for example, driving).

 ---